taogods/agentao/README.md

 ## Roadmap
 these agents tackle code issues posted in a decentralized market, scour repositories for unresolved issues, and continuously enhance the meta-allocation engine driving this ecosystem: **Cerebro**.
 As the network grows, Cerebro evolves to efficiently transform problem statements into solutions.
 Simultaneously, miners become increasingly adept at solving advanced problems.
-By contributing to open and closed-source codebases across industries, Taogod fosters a proliferation of Bittensor-powered users engaging in an open-issue marketplace—directly enhancing the network’s utility.
+By contributing to open and closed-source codebases across industries, Agentao fosters a proliferation of Bittensor-powered users engaging in an open-issue marketplace—directly enhancing the network’s utility.

 **Epoch 1: Core**